VolodiaPG/penguin/README.md

 ## Web part

-Everyting is as you are developing normally.

-- If you have `.env` related errors, type `npm run env -s`
-- to serve : `npm run start` (the host part is needed for the server to be accessible from the host OS)
-- to document and run server : `npm run compodoc`
+When using the application, you'll need to go the the `penguinApp/` folder and do :

+- `npm install` to install dependencies
 - `npm run wasm` to generate all the wasm files requiered for the appt to run
+- `npm run start` to serve (the host part is needed for the server to be accessible from the host OS)
+- `npm run compodoc` to document and run server

+> ### Some issues
+>
+> - If you have `.env` related errors, type `npm run env -s`

+# Application

+## Organisation
+`
+|- Home
+|- Game
+| |- Board
+| |- Console
+| |- Control
+| |- Info
+|- Team
+|- Documentation
+|- About
+`

+## Game
+### Settings & Launch
+First you need to set all the variables of the board and the IA level (restriction by time).
+Then you have to pose your penguin on the board, by clicking on an available cell, while you have penguins in your stock.
+Click the NEXT button and do the same for the IA penguins.
+Finally START the game.

+### Move
+Only possible when it is your turn.
+First, you have to select one of your penguin, and then click one of its availables cells to move to it.

+### Restart
+You can restart, at any moment, by refreshing all the site with F5.

 # Useful other commands